AngleProtocol/angle-docs/new-module/vaults/README.md

 ## Main features

-The main features of vaults are Borrow & Repay agTokens, and leverage collateral exposure.
+The main features of vaults are the ability to borrow agTokens, and to leverage collateral exposure.

-### Borrow & Repay agTokens
+### Borrowing agTokens

 The main feature of vaults is the ability to **borrow** Angle stablecoins.
-A vault is opened when users deposit tokens as **[collateral](/new-module/glossary.md)** into a VaultManager contract.
-When doing so, they can choose to borrow a certain amount of agTokens.
+A vault is opened when users deposit tokens as **[collateral](/new-module/glossary.md)** into a `VaultManager` contract.
+When doing so, they can choose to borrow a certain amount of agTokens against their collateral.
 The agTokens borrowed will be minted and deposited into their wallets, for them to use however they want.

+Once they have an open vault, users can borrow agTokens, rebay their agTokens debt, and add or remove collateral from the vault.
+They can also

-While they have an open loan, users have to monitor their vaults' Collateral Ratio.
-This metric keeps track of the "health" of the vault: the value of the collateral compared to the value of the loan.
-If the value of the collateral with respect to the agToken decreases, the collateral ratio will go below a certain threshold and the vault can get **[liquidated](/new-module/liquidations.md)**.
+They also have to monitor their vaults' [health factor](/new-module/glossary.md).
+This metric keeps track of the "health" of the vault: it compares the collateral ratio of the vault with the minimum accepted.
+If the value of the collateral with respect to the agTokens borrowed decreases too much, the health factor will go below 1 and the vault can get **[liquidated](/new-module/liquidations.md)**.

 At some point, users that don't need their agTokens anymore can pay bak their debt, to get back what they originally deposited as collateral.

 Borrowing stablecoins is a very useful feature for users wanting to spend funds or profit from stablecoins yield, while keeping exposure to their original token.

-### Leverage collateral exposure
+### Leveraging collateral exposure

 The second feature is an extension of the first one.
 It lets users borrow agTokens to **leverage their collateral exposure** in one transaction.
 When users deposit collateral to open a vault, they can choose the Leverage feature and input the amount of additional exposure they want to the collateral token, up to a certain threshold.
 Then, the protocol will mint agEUR, swap it against the desired collateral, deposit it back into the vault, and repeat until the correct amount has been deposited.